- Making small financial changes can yield big results over time

 Here’s how it works.

-Or let’s say you have a large credit card debt you’d like to pay off.
+Or let’s say you have a large credit card debt to pay off.
 Or two toddlers who are going to go to college one day.
 (Sure, they’ll probably be geniuses or incredible athletes and get full scholarships, but it never hurts to have a Plan B.)

 That’s where the 1% comes in.